Congratulations to our NSW finalist - Karina Elliott.

 Nominated by her friend, Camara Holland.

 Karina Elliott has faced many challenges in life, including losing her hearing as a toddler.
-Prevented from learning sign language, young Karina taught herself how to lip read.
-Not having access to sign language as a youngster, Karina worked tirelessly with her own mum (and speech pathologists) to learn to lip read.
+Through many years of therapy, Karina relearnt how to talk, lip read and use hearing devices to communicate before discovering the language and culture that she now calls home, Auslan (Australian Sign Language).
 She learnt to advocate for herself and now, as a Deaf single mother of 4, she is passionate about giving kids a voice.

-Today, as a deaf single-mother of three, Karina may not have a voice but that hasn’t stopped her from home-schooling her children (aged 12, 10 and 9) and teaching them Auslan to enable her family to communicate through sign language.
+Karina enjoys home-schooling her children (aged 12, 11 and 9) and has taught them Auslan to enable her family to communicate through sign language.
 She also teaches Auslan to help others communicate with the Deaf community.

 18 months ago, she also welcomed a Deaf foster child (aged 8) into her family for long-term care.